1) SNJ AT HOME - Science & Nature

 birdsphoto3.jpg

-- Gabrielle Tribelli is an outdoor science instructor with Sierra Nevada Journeys and when she is not teaching students, she is on her way to becoming a world-renown watercolor artist.
+- Gabrielle Tribelli is a former outdoor science instructor, and when she is not teaching students, she is on her way to becoming a world-renowned watercolor artist.

 birdsphoto2.jpg